cl4es/cl4es.github.io/_posts/2020-04-27-Zip-Lookups.md

 While the native code itself is very fast, the overheads of hopping back and forth between Java and native are significant.
 When you have to do it over and over, the costs add up.
-So unless the work we do in a native library can be batched in a way that
+This was prominently evident in the case of a hit, but a miss was a single JNI call.
+Still a win, though.

 #### Setting the stage

 <img src="/images/2020/zip_8_to_14.png" alt="Hits: 589ns/op in 8, 185 ns/op in 9, 125ns/op in 11.
 Misses: 210ns/op in 8, 165ns/op in 9, 109 ns/op in 11">

  There's been some additional improvements over time, especially leading up to JDK 11.
  Hits almost 5x faster than in 8 - misses almost twice as fast.
-There appears to have been a 10% regression from 11 through 14.
-Not sure why, yet.
+There also appears to have been a 10% regression from 11 through 14.
+A bit unclear why, as there's been few changes to `ZipFile` itself.

 ### The recent past

-This is when Eirik shows up on the OpenJDK lists.
+A couple of weeks ago Eirik Bjørsnøs shows up on the OpenJDK lists.
 First out with an improvement to make looking up entries in multi-release jar files [faster](https://bugs.openjdk.java.net/browse/JDK-8242596).

 #### Bloom filters?

-Before I've even had a change to sponsor the first patch, along comes Eirik with a patch using [bloom filters](https://mail.openjdk.java.net/pipermail/core-libs-dev/2020-April/065788.html) to avoid spending time looking up entries that aren't there.
-Along with data showing a decent impovement on PetClinic.
+Before I've even had a change to push his first patch, along a patch using [bloom filters](https://mail.openjdk.java.net/pipermail/core-libs-dev/2020-April/065788.html) to avoid spending time looking up entries that aren't there.
+Along with data showing a decent impovement on the aforementioned PetClinic.

  While I enjoy a good bloom filter as much as anyone, they might add some footprint overhead and the additional test would be an extra cost if we know the lookup will be a 'hit'.